MattMS/my-thoughts/on/describing_projects/README.md

 > so that they can receive group messages.

 The usual structure is "As a ?
 I want ? so that ?".
-This specifies the type of user, the functionality they want and then why they want that functionality.
+This specifies the type of user, the feature they want and the reason for it.

 The "so that" part is used to justify why a person wants a feature.
 This may expose issues with the feature that lead to a better solution.